 Are you ready for a lightning-fast rundown?

-To crush through Jeremy Ethier’s trap workout flawlessly and build seriously intimidating traps, here’s what you need to know:
+To crush through Jeremy Ethier’s trap workout flawlessly and go from skinny to aesthetic, here’s what you need to know:

 - It wedges nicely into a pre-existing bodybuilding split, but you can dedicate an entire gym session to particularly finicky traps or start a high-volume trap specialization routine.